 Conclusion

 This brings us to the end of this article on the detached head.
-Hope you were able to understand and resolve the problems in your detached HEAD.
-I would also like to mention this open-source tool that I used to visualize the git commands.
+Hope you were able to understand and fix a detached head state in git.
+I would also like to mention this open-source tool that I used to visualize the git commands, which you can check out if you are interested.